 Mexico leader opens summit amid security crisis

-Pena Nieto opened the two-day Ibero-American summit in Veracruz as Mexico’s image is tarnished by a security nightmare stemming from the September disappearance and probable massacre of 43 students.
+Pena Nieto hosted the two-day Ibero-American summit in Veracruz as Mexico’s image is tarnished by a security nightmare stemming from the September disappearance and probable massacre of 43 students.

 Mexican officials were hoping for a better attendance than past summits, which have lost their luster over the years.